AlexGrytsai/EventSpawning/architectural_design.md

 #### Delivery Guarantee and Fault Tolerance

-- At-least-once delivery is used for events: JetStream guarantees delivery until processing is confirmed.
+- "At-least-once" delivery is used for events: JetStream guarantees delivery until processing is confirmed.
 - Idempotency logic in collectors prevents duplication on redelivery.
 - Stateless service design allows quick replacement or scaling of instances without data loss.
 - The orchestrator monitors service health and automatically restarts them in case of failures.